-The need to maintain, rehabilitate and/or replace aging assets, the requirement to fund pension contributions at a higher level, and increases in health insurance costs and permit fees will cause the Authority to continue with modest annual increases to its Participants.
-By way of an annual Resolution, the Authority adopts a twenty (20) year capital improvement plan which provides for considerable advance project identification, planning, evaluation, scope definition, design, cost estimating and financial planning.
-This plan allows for continued investment in existing assets combined with strategic investments in new assets, which is essential to the
+The need to maintain, rehabilitate and/or replace aging assets, the requirement to fund pension contributions at a higher level, and increases in health insurance costs, chemical costs and permit fees will cause the Authority to continue with modest annual increases to its Participants.
+By way of Resolution in 2014, the Authority adopted a twenty (20) year capital improvement plan which provides for considerable advance project identification, planning, evaluation, scope definition, design, cost estimating and financial planning.
+This plan allows for continued investment in existing assets combined with strategic investments in new assets, which is essential to the Authority's mission.

-Authority's mission.
 A large portion of the Authority's original bonds matured in 2015 giving the Authority the financial flexibility to keep participant increases at or below 2% annually for the foreseeable future while funding the necessary projects to assure a sustainable operation into the future.